 - Suriname won its two Olympic medals in Swimming.

-- Trinidad & Tobago won its 19 Olympic medials in three sports including Athletics, Swimming, and Weightlifting.
+- Trinidad & Tobago won its 19 Olympic medals in three sports, including Athletics, Swimming, and Weightlifting.

 - The United States Virgin Islands won its one Olympic medal in Sailing.